DOL-003/dol-003-web/lib/compendium/stickbox-potentiometers.md

 ## Modifications

-[Snapback modules](/analog-stick/stick-mods/snapback-module) attach capacitors to the potentiometer leads to filter out unintentional inputs caused by snapback.
+[Snapback modules](/analog-sticks/stick-mods/snapback-module) attach capacitors to the potentiometer leads to filter out unintentional inputs caused by snapback.

+[Heartbeat modules](/analog-sticks/stick-mods/heartbeat-module) build on the idea of a snapback module and add variable resistors that address [PODE](/misc/pode).